The Ultimate Summer Sleeping Guide

 What are the best duvet fillings for the summer months?

-The breathability of feather and down duvets helps you to control your temperature, making it a popular choice for those who struggle to sleep in the summer.
-Having said that, heat can be problematic for those with sensitive skin and choosing a non-allergenic option such as a feels like down microfibre duvet could be the most appropriate choice.
+The breathability of feather and down duvets helps you to regulate your body temperature, making them a popular choice for those who struggle to sleep in the summer.
+Having said that, heat can be problematic for those with sensitive skin and choosing a non-allergenic option such as a feels-like-down microfibre duvet could be the most appropriate choice.

 Whether you like to keep toasty or prefer a cooler room temperature, the bedding you choose can help you set yourself on the right track for a great night’s sleep.
 For more sleeping tips and advice on how to choose and care for your bedding, bookmark our blog or follow us on Facebook and Instagram